concur/react-concur/clean-maintainable-react/clean-maintainable-react.md

 #### Components > Props > Connected Component

-- Using this pattern, both components are independant of one another.
+- Both components are independant of one another.
 - It can be dropped anywhere and will always work as intended.

+---

+#### Components > Props > Connected Component

 - Keeps data flow through your app direct and simple.
 - No need to create a separate container file.
 That simply adds complexity without any real benefit.